 Conclusion

-In managing engorgement, think of your breasts like a garden that needs regular watering.
-Just as plants thrive with consistent care, your body responds best to frequent feedings and gentle relief methods.
-By following these steps, you’ll nurture both your comfort and your breastfeeding journey.
-Remember, it’s okay to ask for help and take breaks—your well-being is essential.
-With patience and support, you’ll bloom beautifully in this new chapter of motherhood.
+Think of your breasts like a garden that needs regular watering.
+Plants thrive with consistent care, and your body responds best to frequent feedings and gentle relief methods.
+Following these steps helps nurture both your comfort and your breastfeeding journey.
+Asking for help and taking breaks are both okay.
+Your well-being matters, and with patience and support, you’ll find your footing in this new chapter.